BIRDSOpenSource/Build-A-Satellite/index.en.md

 ## **1. Introduction**

    This guide is intended to facilitate a comprehensive understanding of the usage of BIRDS Bus subsystem testing documents, empowering team members and collaborators to follow standardized procedures for reliable subsystem performance.

-   The content on this site is divided into several sections, each of which is focused on building skills in a particular subsystem.
-This `Background` page first introduces you to the systems engineering satellite development process and the BIRDS satellite bus itself before moving on to tasks specific to manipulating the BIRDS Bus.
-Afterwards, deeper exploration is encouraged with some application demos, which provide a good sense of what a real BIRDS Bus usage scenario entails.

    This document outlines the purpose, structure, and practical steps for using the testing process and procedural guides for subsystems such as the
    - On-Board Computer (OBC),